 Structure / Organisation Planning and structure are clear.
-Text and argument Structure / Organisation (organisation and structure of structured in a sustained way; all major structural the text; logic) elements present.
-Analysis Ideas organised and grouped into a coherent, realistic (Coherence of argument; and well-supported argument; incorporating some reflection, distillation, critical analysis and relevant / appropriate use of criticality.
+Text and argument (organisation and structure of structured in a sustained way; all major structural elements present. the text; logic) · Analysis Ideas organised and grouped into a coherent, realistic (Coherence of argument; and well-supported argument; incorporating some reflection, distillation, critical analysis and relevant / appropriate use of criticality.
 Range and supporting sources.
 Some critical thinking in evidence; understanding of sources) independent judgement and logical conclusions are demonstrated; there is some evidence of insight, imagination and creativity.
 Use of a range of sources in the literature, though there may be some minor gaps; systematic, analytical use of these sources.
 Application Demonstrates competent ability to apply learning to (perceptive appraisal of their own practice.
-Good problem solving skills are implications of theory in demonstrated with good application to practice and practice) evidences some ability to engage in critical reflection. practice) Presentation Length requirements observed.
-Satisfactory use of Length requirements observed.
-Satisfactory use of language.
-Appropriate presentation and use of Presentation Length requirements observed.
-Satisfactory use of Presentation (length, use of presentation conventions, referencing, Length requirements observed.
-Satisfactory use of language.
-Appropriate presentation and use of Presentation (length, use of presentation Length requirements observed.
-Satisfactory use of language.
-Appropriate presentation and use of referencing conventions although there may be some Presentation (length, use of presentation conventions, referencing, Length requirements observed.
-Satisfactory use of language.
-Appropriate presentation and use of referencing conventions although there may be some Presentation (length, use of presentation conventions, referencing, spelling, grammar, language) Length requirements observed.
-Satisfactory use of language.
-Appropriate presentation and use of referencing conventions although there may be some errors.
+Good problem solving skills are implications of theory in demonstrated with good application to practice and practice) evidences some ability to engage in critical reflection.
+Presentation Length requirements observed.
+Satisfactory use of (length, use of presentation language.
+Appropriate presentation and use of conventions, referencing, referencing conventions although there may be some spelling, grammar, language) errors.
 Grammar and spelling are accurate in the main.
+OVERALL Work of good quality, showing knowledge and understanding.